garysheng/faithwalk-os/README.md

 - **[Browse Perspectives](perspectives/)** - Long-form assessments of major systems that believers are called to change

-- **[Why I Believe in Christ](why-i-believe-in-christ.md)** - My journey from atheist to believer: the philosophical, historical, and experiential evidence that convinced me
+- **[Why I Follow Christ](why-i-follow-christ.md)** - My journey from atheist to follower of Christ: the philosophical, historical, and experiential evidence that drew me to Him

 ## Why Document Your Christian Worldview?